-Sales Navigator is by far the best tool to find potential customers in just a few clicks.
-Once you know how to use search filters, it’s only a matter of time before you start generating dozens of meetings thanks to linkedin prospecting.
+Sales Navigator is by far the best tool to find potential customers and ideal candidates in just a few clicks.

-In this article, we cover everything you need to know about Linkedin Sales Navigator advanced search and more…
+In this article, we cover everything you need to know about how to get the most out of Linkedin Sales Navigator and more…

 Let’s dive right in.

-There are 20 filters on Sales Navigator to find leads:
+There are 6 types of lead filters on Sales Navigator:

 This filter help you build a leads list of people working in companies of a certain size.

 Be aware that his filter takes into account the manual input of companies on their company page and not the real number of employees declared on Linkedin.